intel/QAT_Engine/docs/limitations.md

   of the Intel&reg; QAT driver for Linux.
 Use `--with-cc-opt="-DQAT_HW_DISABLE_NONZERO_MEMFREE"` in the Intel&reg; QAT OpenSSL\* Engine configuration when building against earlier versions of the Linux driver.
+* Support for QAT HW ECX, QAT SW ECX, QAT HW PRF and QAT HW HKDF is disabled when built against OpenSSL 3.0 due to known issues instead it uses non-accelerated implementation from OpenSSL.

 [1]:https://github.com/openssl/openssl/pull/2581